The songs featured (and not featured) in the 'Taylor Swift: Eras Tour' movie

-Taylor Swift: Eras Tour movie just hit the cinemas, and rightfully became a hit.
-Here’s a list of all the songs included in the Taylor Swift film — and all the songs that did not make the cut.
+Taylor Swift: Eras Tour film just hit the cinemas, and rightfully became a hit.
+Here’s a list of all the songs included in the Taylor Swift movie – and all the songs that did not make the cut.

-Songs included in the Taylor Swift: Eras Tour and the songs that didn’t make it
+Songs included in the Taylor Swift: Eras Tour movie and (the ones that didn’t make it)

 Those who have seen the tour are not in for much of a surprise when coming in for the movie.
 The setlist from Taylor Swift is still the same, with a few exceptions here and there, as each location in the tour has a wild-card slot filled with different songs.